Terry Hayes General Manager

 Paul Warwick became a member of Camp Breakaway last year and has attended several camps and meetings during the year.
 Paul retired after a lengthy career with Central Coast Local Health District.
 During his time with the Health District, Paul had many roles.
 When he retired several years ago, Paul was one of the District’s senior executives responsible for community health services.
 His corporate managerial experience and knowledge of the Central Coast community gives him the skills and qualifications necessary to make a valuable contribution to Camp Breakaway’s Board.
 Paul lives in Budgewoi with his wife.

 Pauline Maniskas Director

-Pauline is a long term member of Camp Breakaway and has been a volunteer carer for the past fourteen years, as well as program coordinator for most camps over the past twelve years.
+Pauline is a long term member of Camp Breakaway and has been a volunteer carer for the past seventeen years, as well as program coordinator for most camps over the past twelve years.
 She has also been an integral member of numerous committees which facilitated the success of camps and played an essential role in the instigation of the first SMS camp.
 In addition to Camp Breakaway, she is one of the founding members and secretary of the Central Coast branch of the Disabled Surfers Association of Australia and treasurer of Northlakes Disability Tourism Precinct – where she has recently been involved in the construction of a disability access ramp at Lakes Beach.
-Pauline has also worked with Father Chris Riley’s Youth off the Streets as a personal volunteer for the past eighteen years and is a very active member of the Star of the Sea Catholic Church at Terrigal – where she is master of ceremonies for all major ceremonies too.
+Pauline has also worked with Father Chris Riley’s Youth off the Streets as a personal volunteer for the past eighteen years and is a very active member of the Star of the Sea Catholic Church at Terrigal.